 Joshua has two themes.
 One looks backward, the other forward.

 - In relation to all that preceded it in God's program, Joshua is the book of fulfilled promise.
 For centuries, God had predicted that Israel would possess the land of Canaan.
-He revealed the nation's future occupation of the land to Abraham (Gen. 13:14-18; 15:13-21), Isaac (Gen. 26:1-5), Jacob (Gen. 35:10-12), and Moses (Ex.
+He revealed the nation's future occupation of the land to Abraham (Gen. 13:14-18; 15:13-21), Isaac (Gen. 26:1-5), Jacob (Gen. 35:10-12), and Moses (Exod.
 3:7-10).
 In Joshua we have the record of how God brought this ancient promise to pass.

 - Joshua also pictures how another promise would be fulfilled in the remote future.
-Much older than anything God told Abraham, Isaac, or Jacob is His decree known as the Protevangelium (Gen. 3:15), which He issued not long after the creation of the world and which He made more specific when He again declared it to Abraham (Gen. 22:16-18).
+Much older than anything God told Abraham, Isaac, or Jacob is His decree known as the Protevangelium (Gen. 3:15), issued not long after the creation of the world and made more specific when He again declared it to Abraham (Gen. 22:16-18).
 God said that someday a man would be born who would defeat Satan and the works of Satan and thus bring blessing to the whole world.
 That man has come, and His name is Jesus Christ.
 Several Old Testament characters anticipate Christ in their character and deeds.
 We refer to them as types of Christ.
-The most important of these is Moses' successor, Joshua.
+The most important is Moses' successor, Joshua.

 Joshua as a type of Christ

 What is the evidence that this Joshua should be viewed as a prophetic picture of Jesus, the future victor over Satan?

 1. Important evidence lies in his very name.
 In Hebrew, Joshua is Yehoshua, or Yeshua, the same name that appears in English as Jesus.
 Joshua was given this name by Moses (Num.
 13:17).